zeydk/research-group/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: The Annual PAA Meeting Poster
 date: 2020-12-01
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+Congratulations to our team for presenting the research poster at PAA Annual meeting .

 <!--more-->